The University of Law awards Honorary Doctorates to Narinder Singh Sekhon and Laura Richards. Find out more

 internationalAre you an international student?

-We understand that moving to a new country to study is a big decision and we want to support you each step of the way to help you settle into UK life.
+We understand that moving to a new country for your studies is a big decision, and we're here to support you every step of the way as you settle into life in the UK.

 Learn more about how we can help with funding your law studies and guide you through the visa application process.